ChaoticRoman/code-review-guidelines/README.md

 * The recommended format is [conventional commits v1.0.0](https://www.conventionalcommits.org/en/v1.0.0/).
 See examples given there.
-* There shoudl be Defintion of Done document, that specifies what is expected from the contribution.
+* There shoudl be [Defintion of Done] document, that specifies what is expected from the contribution.

+[Defintion of Done]: definition-of-done.md

 # Choosing a Reviewer